hot-compute/training/django/README.md

 python manage.py runserver
 ```

-Creating an app within the project is handled by doing this:
+Creating an app within the project is handled by doing this.
+Also performed from the first mysite directory.

 ```
 python manage.py startapp polls